anikchatt/miniproject1-601-ac/README.md

 * Elio Nicholas

 # Overview
 This repository is will act as a introductory guide to the features of Github.
 The goal will be to educate a user of what is achievable when leveraging a code hosting platform for version control and collaboration.
 The table of contents below shows the sections that we cover throughout this repository.
+We hope the reader will have a better understanding of how the usage of Git, Docker, automated testing, and continuous integration can improve the productivity and competitiveness of a company.

 # Table of Contents:
 * [ ] [GitFlow](/Sections/gitFlow.md)